ExpediaGroup/graphql-kotlin/plugins/graphql-kotlin-gradle-plugin/README.md

       allowDeprecatedFields = false
       // List of custom GraphQL scalar to converter mapping containing information about corresponding Java type and converter that should be used to serialize/deserialize values. customScalars = listOf(GraphQLScalar("UUID", "java.util.UUID", "com.example.UUIDScalarConverter"))
       // GraphQL server endpoint that will be used to for running introspection queries.
-Alternatively you can download schema directly from `sdlEndpoint`. endpoint = "http://localhost:8080/graphql"
+Alternatively you can download schema directly from `sdlEndpoint` or specify local `schemaFileName`. endpoint = "http://localhost:8080/graphql"
       // Optional HTTP headers to be specified on an introspection query or SDL request. headers = mapOf("X-Custom-Header" to "Custom-Header-Value")